GSA/tsd-ga-framework/README.md

 3. Each Digital Service, should have a single "Property" under that Account.
 4. Development and Test environments should use the same property, but views should be constructed to segment the data.

+### Every Page and View Should be Tracked
+Modern web applications blur the line between web pages and web applications.
+At a bare minimum, every "page" must include the appropriate Google Analytics Tracking framework or code.

 ### Google Analytics Frameworks